UntitledCharts/chart-downloader/README.md

 # chart-downloader
-Download PJSK charts from Sonolus
+Download PJSK charts from Sonolus and sekai.best (official)

 # Outputs
 The output will always be an editor-compatible score file type.